moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 or by [configuring your editor](../editor-integration.mdx) to automatically report errors on save.

-On the command line, this will look something along the lines of the following:
+On the command line, that should look like this:

 ```sh
 $ buf lint